 These PHP extensions are part of the standard environment, and can be relied on to be available:

-CWP is running on MariaDB 10.0 (see Debian "Jessie" packages).
-For local development, you can also choose MySQL 5.6.
+CWP is running on MariaDB 10.3 (see Debian "Buster" packages).
+For local development, you can also choose MySQL 5.7.

 CWP stacks don't provide built-in hosting of video content, and we recommend you don't attempt to do so.